maxh/maxheinritz.com/_posts/2026-01-31-values-compatibility.md

 ---
-title: Compatibility of values
+title: Values compatibility
 layout: post
 tags: [culture, future]
 ---

-Attraction and circumstance bring people together, but _compatibility of values_ is what determines whether a relationship will last.
+Attraction and circumstance bring people together, but _values compatibility_ determines whether a relationship will last.
 This holds for friends, lovers, coworkers, and to some extent families.
 So what are values?
 What makes them good, and what makes them compatible?

 ## Definition